Chendi2023/md/How to Consume.md

 **Step 2**: Request API Access for Your Application

 To begin using the API, you must first register your application.
-At the top of the DataCloud System API Portal page, click the “Request API access” button.
+At the top of the DataCloud System API Portal page, click the “Request access” button.

 Then, either: